Awarding Body/NFQ Level

-The B.A.
+Currently, the B.A.
 Hons in Counselling and Psychotherapy is a 1-year add-on programme to our Level 7 programme at ICHAS or equivalent Level 7 qualification in a related field of study.
-This programme was recently revised and validated by Quality and Qualification Ireland (QQI) in 2015.
 The course is highly interactive and it has been designed specifically for those who want to study to become competent professional practitioners in counselling related areas.

 The B.A.
 (Hons) in Counselling and Psychotherapy programme combines theory and practical skills. psychopathology, contemporary discourses in counselling, advanced counselling and psychotherapeutic skills, principles & practices of group therapy and stress & anxiety related disorders.
 You will then apply these to the completion of a final year project and an applied practice work placement.